Ypati: Geography

-Ypati is around 30 km west of Thermopylae and north of the Oiti mountains and Xerisa river, it is also 25 km west of Lamia south of the GR-38 (Lamia - Karpenissi - Agrinio), around 230 km NNW of Athens and about 50 km east of Karpenissi, it overlooks the Spercheios to the north.
+Ypati is around 30 km west of Thermopylae and north of the Oiti mountains and Xerisa river, it is also 25 km west of Lamia south of the EO38 road (Lamia–Karpenissi–Agrinio), around 230 km NNW of Athens and about 50 km east of Karpenissi, it overlooks the Spercheios to the north.
 The geography includes forests and grasslands to the south in higher elevations.
 Phocis lies to the south.
 Around 3 km northwest are the famous springs that date to ancient times.
 It is around a few kilometres from the mountains.

 History

 Antiquity

 In Antiquity, the city was known as Hypate (Ὑπάτη) or Hypata (Ὑπάτα), probably a corruption of hypo Oita (ὑπὸ Οἴτα, meaning "near the Mount Oeta").

 The city was founded in the late 5th/early 4th century BC, as the capital of the Aenianes tribe and their koinon ("league, commonwealth").
 In later times it belonged to the Amphictyony of Amphela.
 Herodotus records the nearby hot springs (now Loutra Ypatis), which were visited in Antiquity.
 It was also a polis (city-state).

 In around 344 BC, the city came under Macedonian rule, which continued, except for a brief interruption during the Lamian War, until the city became a member of the Aetolian League c.
 273 BC.
 As a member of the League, it was ravaged by the Roman general Manius Acilius Glabrio in 191 BC during his advance through Thessaly during the Roman-Seleucid War, and hosted the Aetolian peace negotiations with Roman general Lucius Valerius Flaccus two years later.
 After the conclusion of peace between Roman and the Aetolian League, Hypata remained as the only Aetolian possession north of Oeta.
 In 168 BC, Rome re-established the koinon of the Aenianes as an autonomous polity, with its own eponymous magistrates and coins; Hypata became again its capital, and entered a period of renewed prosperity.

 After the Battle of Pydna, from the year 167 BC, the city was independent for a period of about twenty years, until creation of the Aenianian League, a confederation of territories of the Aenianes that was directed by five officials, although in Hypata, the capital, two archons also governed.
 Aenis, including Hypata, was united with the Thessalian League in the first century BC.
 Possibly this was done by Augustus following his victory in the Battle of Actium, foundation of Nicopolis, and reorganisation of the Amphictyonic League in 31 BC, but numismatic evidence suggests that it had already occurred before 44 BC.
 The city remained part of Thessaly thereafter.
 Under Augustus, the city received the right to refer to itself as "Hypata Augusta," which it continued to do throughout the Roman Imperial period.
 By the 2nd century AD, it was counted as the most important Thessalian city.
 The archaeological remains indicate a substantial city.